Python3pkg/Loquitor/README.md

 * `define QUERY`: Searches wiktionary.org for the meaning of a word or phrase.
 * `greet USER1 [USER2] [USER3] ...`: For each user given, greet that user (no @ is needed when giving the names.)
 * `help [CMD]`: Gives help on all commands that implement help (probably everything).
 If the name of a command is passed to `help` (without `>>`), it gives help on only that command.
+* `kaomoji`: Displays a list of the kaomoji substitutions available.
+If the `all` argument is given, it will also display the aliases.
+The kaomoji substitutions occur when someone posts a message (without the >>) that matches one of Loquitor's substitution keys.
+If it does, Loquitor will post a random kaomoji that matches that key.
+For example, `&happy;` might give o((\*^▽^\*))o, (ﾉ^∇^)ﾉﾟ, ⌒°(ᴖ◡ᴖ)°⌒, or any of a dozen others.
+* `meta QUERY`: Searches meta.stackoverflow.com and meta.stackexchange.com for QUERY.
+It is a shortcut for `>>search site:(meta.stackoverflow.com or meta.stackexchange.com) QUERY`.
-* `pause TIME`: Pause for the specified amount of time.
+* `pause TIME`: Pauses for the specified amount of time.
 When the bot is paused, it may respond to messages already posted, but it will not listen for more messages until the time runs out.
 Only room owners can run this command.
+* `say TEXT [to USER]`: Repeats text.
+If `to USER` is given, prepends `@USER: ` to the message.
+The ping happens only if `TEXT` is in quotation marks.
+That is to prevent `>>say Go to England` from pinging the non-existent `England` user.
 * `search QUERY`: Gives a list of ten search results from Bing.
 Because of the limitations of chat formatting, the results are given like this:

 >   \> Speedtest.net - Official Site, (https://speedtest.net)